 Born in New Jersey to a Korean mother and Italian father, Melissa Coppola is the first professional musician of her family.
 Classically trained in piano from the age of 5, she won her first competition at 10 years old with Chopin’s Minute Waltz and made her Carnegie Hall debut just two years later.
 As a teen, she had the opportunity to perform as a Steinway Gallery student representative at the New Jersey Performing Arts Center, opening for pianist Evgeny Kissin.

 After graduating from high school, Melissa moved to New York City where she attended Manhattan School of Music, studying piano performance with Jeffrey Cohen.
 After earning her Bachelor's Degree, she moved to Ann Arbor, MI to begin her career as a professional pianist and educator.
-She received her MM from the University of Michigan and is a 3rd-year DMA candidate in Performance & Pedagogy, studying under Logan Skelton.
+She received her MM in piano performance from the University of Michigan and is currently a 4th-year DMA candidate studying under Professor Logan Skelton.